Holzweiler Material Guide

 Cotton is a strong, comfortable, absorbent, and durable fibre that we use a lot in our collections.

-Organic cotton is grown using methods that have a lower impact on the environment, uses non-genetically modified plants, and does not use harmful chemicals such as fertilizers or pesticides.
+Organic cotton is grown using methods that have a lower impact on the environment, uses non-genetically modified seeds and plants, and does not use harmful chemicals such as synthetic fertilizers or pesticides.

 Our organic cotton is mainly from the Global Organic Textile Standard (GOTS), which also ensures the workers rights are protected throughout the supply chain.